google/learn_unsafe_rust/src/advanced_unsafety/invalid_values.md

 An open question in Rust's model is whether references and reference-like types have "shallow" validity (roughly, the rules above), or "deep" validity (where a reference is valid only when the pointed-to data is valid, and that applies transitively).
 This issue is tracked upstream as [UGC #77](https://github.com/rust-lang/unsafe-code-guidelines/issues/77).
 The current discussion seems to skew towards shallow validity as opposed to deep validity, but this may change.

-For the purposes of _writing_ unsafe code, it is convenient to imagine the boundary as being such that `&`/`&mut` references should never point to invalid memory.
+For the purposes of _writing_ unsafe code, it is convenient to imagine the boundary as being such that `&T`/`&mut T` references should never point to memory containing invalid values of type `T`.
 However, when auditing existing unsafe code it may be okay to allow scenarios that assume only shallow validity is required, depending on your risk appetite.

 ### Enums with invalid values